 What does this text say about creativity?

 What resonates with you?

-What is this person's Do you agree or disagree with
+What is this person's perspective on creativity?
+Do you agree or disagree with this perspective?

-perspective on creativity? this perspective?
+perspective on creativity:

-) (

 What are the opportunities for nurturing creativity in Junior Cycle English?